nasifswalah/nasifswalah/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I'm currently working on Web development
+- 🔭 I'm a Full Stack Developer specializing in MERN Stack
-- 🌱 I'm currently learning with help from Entri elevate and other communities like freecodecamp, mulearn, etc..
+- 🌱 I completed a diploma in Computer Hardware Engineering, where I was first learned about JavaScript.
+After finishing the diploma, I gained practical experience in full-stack web development through the Entri Elevate program.